트립팝 TripopTripop

 Lotte World Tower Seoul Sky — 555m, Korea's tallest

 Floor 123 at 555m.
 1st in Korea, 5th globally.
-27,000 KRW (or Discover Seoul Pass).
+On-site 31,000 KRW (or Discover Seoul Pass).
 The Sky Deck glass floor at 478m is the Instagram money shot.
 Cheonggyecheon, N Seoul Tower, Han River all visible.
 Enter 30 minutes before sunset for dusk + lit-up cityscape in one go.

 🎢

 HYBE INSIGHT in Gangnam (BTS's label) or SM Town COEX Artium.
-Entry 22,000-35,000 KRW.
+Entry 22,000–35,000 KRW.
 Artist costumes, albums, MV displays, photo booths.
-Essential for K-pop fans — book half a day for either.
+Essential for K-pop fans — book half a day.
 Advance booking required (weekends sell out).

 Day 5 (departure) — Hongdae + Yeonnam-dong + ICN